kschuler/guide/tools/hardware-and-software.md

 UNDER CONSTRUCTION

 ## Computers
-This is a list of the computers that are currently involved in my experiments in some way.
+This is a list of the computers that are involved in my experiments in some way.

 ### My server
 **alfred**